Special Clinics/Health Promotion

 NHS vaccinations are the following:

-Patients who are unsure about their vaccination record should check with the practice Nurse, in a standard 10 minute consutlation, before further vaccination.
+Patients who are unsure about their vaccination record should check with the practice Nurse, in a standard 10 minute consultation, before further vaccination.

 Care of our patients who have Diabetes